Dermot Keely: Family

-Keely's family have played League of Ireland football at various levels.
+Keely's family played League of Ireland football at various levels.
 His late father Peter Keely played for Shelbourne., his brother Joe played on the same Home Farm FAI Cup winning side of 1975 as Dermot himself.
 His son Alan Keely, who died suddenly in May 2021, also played in the League of Ireland.

 Career

 Player

 As a player Keely started with Home Farm and then signed for St. Patrick's Athletic under Barry Bridges who appointed him club captain.
-He played with Terry Venables while at Richmond Park (football ground).
-In June 1977 he was about to depart for Adelaide on a 2-year contract when the deal fell through.
+He played with Terry Venables while at Richmond Park.
+In June 1977 he was about to depart for Adelaide on a two-year contract when the deal fell through.

 He then moved to Dundalk where he made his debut against Shamrock Rovers in September 1978.
 In his first season the County Louth outfit won the domestic double.
 In 1981 Keely captained Dundalk to win the FAI Cup.
 The League Cup was also won this season.

 Keely then signed for Glentoran in the Irish League where in his two seasons there he won the Irish Cup, a Gold Cup and an Ulster Cup.